song31/comix-server/README.md

 You can find a step-by-step guide at https://github.com/song31/comix-server/wiki/Step-by-Step-Configuration-Guide

-In short:
+In short,
-- Log in Synology DSM and make a shared folder, for example, named as "manga".
+- Log in to the Synology DSM and make a shared folder, for example, named "manga".
 This directory will be your manga directory.
-- Enable ssh.
+- Enable SSH.
-- Unzip the downloaded file and copy all to "web" folder (/var/services/web, default DocumentRoot).
+- Unzip the downloaded file and copy all to the "web" folder (/var/services/web, default DocumentRoot).
-- Connect to Synology server using ssh and do the remaining steps.
+- Connect to your Synology server using SSH and do the remaining steps.
 - Copy conf/httpd.conf-comix to /usr/syno/apache/conf/.
-- Add the following line, "Include /usr/syno/apache/conf/httpd.conf-comix", without quotes, at the end of /usr/syno/apache/conf/httpd.conf and /usr/syno/apache/conf/httpd.conf-user files.
+- Add the following line, "Include /usr/syno/apache/conf/httpd.conf-comix", without quotes of course, at the end of /usr/syno/apache/conf/httpd.conf and /usr/syno/apache/conf/httpd.conf-user.
 - Add the manga directory's path to the open_basedir variable in /usr/syno/etc/php/user-setting.ini.
-- Reboot Synology server.
+- Reboot the Synology server.

 ## How to run

-The Apache process automatically starts and is always running on Synlogy server.
+The Apache HTTP process automatically starts and is always running on the Synlogy server.

 ## How to use

 - Copy your comic collection to the manga directory.
-- Start AirComix app and add your Synology server.
+- Start AirComix app on your iPhone/iPad and add your Synology server.
-  Use the default port, 31251.
+  Use the default port number, 31251.
 - Enjoy!

 ## FAQ

 Q) Do I need to uncompress ZIP files?
-A) No. Like the Windows version, the server supports ZIP files.
+A) No. Like Windows version, comix server supports ZIP files.
-   Of course, you can put image files in JPG or GIF format to the manga directory.

 Q) How can I change the port number?
 A) See /usr/syno/apache/conf/httpd.conf-comix.